 The easiest way to grow a sago palm tree is from seed.
 If you choose to start from seed, it’s best to soak it in water for a few days, then remove the red skin so that all that remains is a hard white seed coat.
 You can plant your seeds immediately, doing so sideways in well-draining, moist soil.
 It can take up to nine months for seeds to germinate.

-You may find that propagating via offshoots, known as pups, is a faster method of starting your bonsai palm tree.
+You may find that propagating via offshoots, known as pups, is a faster method of starting your sago palm bonsai tree.
 These pups should be stripped of their leaves and roots and allowed to dry for one week before planting in a sandy soil mixture.

 How to Care for Bonsai Palm Tree